hybridsjs/hybrids/README.md

 #### Complex Conditions <!-- omit in toc -->

 Use a `function` as an argument for complex conditions.
-For example, you can check if a part of the hybrids contains specific property, or you can use it for self reference - a parent, which is an element defined with the same property descriptors.
+For example, you can check if a part of the hybrids contains specific property, or you can use it for self reference - looking for a parent, which is an element with the same definition.

 ```javascript
 const MyElement = {